joe-lawrence/squash-ghost/squash-ghoster/json-spec.md

   * "last": Locked to the last position in iteration.
   * "1", "2", "3", etc.: Locked to a specific position number in iteration.
 * **config** (object, required):
-  * **repeatCount** (integer, optional): How many times this message should be consecutively run (1-10).
-Overrides pattern-level repeatCount.
-If omitted, defaults to 1.
   * **message** (string, required): The announcement message text.
   * **interval** (string, required): The interval duration in MM:SS format (e.g., "00:00" to "05:00"). **Note: "02:00" = 2 minutes, "00:30" = 30 seconds.** The meaning depends on intervalType.
   * **intervalType** (string, optional): Defines how the interval value is interpreted.
 If omitted, defaults to "fixed".